List of women elected to Canadian Parliament: Proportion of women in the House

 Numbers and proportions are as they were directly after the relevant election and do not take into account by-elections, defections, or other changes in membership.
 Instead, women who were initially by-elected to their seats and later successful in holding them at a subsequent federal election are counted as having won the latter to serve full terms, if completed.
-"Others" include the Reform Party between 1988 and 1997, the Canadian Alliance only in 2000, Bloc Québécois since 1993, and the Greens since 2011.
+"Others" include the Reform Party from 1988 to 1997, the Canadian Alliance only in 2000, Bloc Québécois since 1993, and the Greens since 2011.